 In April 2006 the SMNR asked the Manitoba Motor Transport Board for permission to discontinue service between Morris and Mariapolis (ref: Branchline May 2006, p.15), citing reduced grain tonnage.
 Despite the potential purchase of the Mariapolis elevator by Canada Malting (ref: Branchline July 2006, p.16), the Motor Transport Board approved the abandonment of the line on January 19, 2007 (ref: Branchline, April 2007, p.13)

 CANDO Contracting began removing track in the summer of 2007, and by late summer 2008 only 14 miles of track remained west of Morris (ref: Branchline October 2008, pp.18-19).
+The last of the steel was loaded into gondolas outside Morris by 2010.

 Back to Manitoba trains